The Oakland Township Planning Commission might finally make an official motion on the — next month.

 Residents have every month since the summer to register opposition to the development, and have formed a group, Residents for Responsible Growth in Oakland Township, to fight the rezoning.
 Tuesday's meeting brought a few dedicated individuals, however just over a dozen residents were in attendance at the meeting - far fewer than past months.

 Every meeting something has been tweaked by the petitioner and public comment is made opposing the project.
 At the end of Tuesday’s meeting, Planning Commission Chairman James Carter and Commissioner Marc Edwards said they intend to make a motion one way or another next month.

 “This is an enhancement to the community, not only for its deed as the need for housing of the elderly and seniors, but an enhancement in regards to its architectural landscape features, in regards to its preservation, in regards to its well thought out and thought through land use plan,” said Dominic Moceri of Moceri Companies.

-The most notable change in the project from last month included a T-shaped entrance as opposed to a roundabout to improve public safety, resulting in the loss of a couple of units.
+The most notable change in the project included a T-shaped entrance as opposed to a roundabout to improve public safety, resulting in the loss of a couple of units.

 The commission’s discussions circled around four concepts that Carter noted commissioners needed to consider: